International Law and Global Governance LLM

 Documents and information you will need include:

-• Original or certified copy of your IELTS/TOEFL results (if English is not your first language).
+• original or certified copy of your IELTS/TOEFL results (if English is not your first language) or equivalent English language test.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.